kevinrmahoney/ChultCampaign/Factions.md

 Mountain to the south of the basin housing a tribe of Aaracockra

 ## Order of the Forge
-A guild of craftsman, miners and smelters.
+A guild of smiths, miners and smelters.

 ## The Blackguard
 A group of treasure hunters who also work as mercenaries.